wieckingcp23/csci112-sierpinski-gasket/THIRD_PARTY_NOTICES.md

+# Third-party notices

-This project uses third-party software:
+This project relies on the EzGraphics package.

-- ezgraphics.py

-See each project’s own license for terms.
-This repository is provided for portfolio and reference purposes only.
+- EzGraphics: see https://www.ezgraphics.org/Software/Download for distribution and license.
+- EzGraphics is not included in this repository.

+No copies of EzGraphics are distributed here.